RickStrahl/Westwind.AspNetCore.Markdown/readme.md

 ## Markdown Page Processor Middleware
 The Markdown middleware allows you drop `.md` files into a configured folder and have that folder parsed directly from disk.
-The middleware merges the Markdown into a pre-configured Razor template you provide so your Markdown text can be rendered in the proper UI context of your site chrome.
+Rendering can happen in two ways:

+* **Controller and View mode (default)**: rewrites to a controller endpoint that renders a Razor template.
+* **Middleware and Static HTML mode**: renders directly in middleware and merges into a static HTML template.

 To use this feature you need to do the following:

 * Use `AddMarkdown()` to **configure** the page processing
 * Use `UseMarkdown()` to **hook up** the middleware
-* Create a Markdown View Template (default is: `~/Views/__MarkdownPageTemplate.cshtml`)
+* Create a page template:
+    * Razor template default: `~/Views/__MarkdownPageTemplate.cshtml`
+    * Static HTML template default: `~/__MarkdownPageTemplate.html` (content root)
 * Create `.md` files for your content
 * Rock on!